Metro Schools' Lead Testing Program

 * Phase II plans were incorporated into the accelerated Phase III testing

-MNPS knows continued testing and remediation is the right thing to do to provide the best water quality possible in our schools, even though there are no federal, state or local requirements to test.
-We continue to work with Metro Water Services, Metro Public Health Department, the EPA, the Tennessee Department of Environment and Conservation and our outside expert, ENSAFE, in this work to develop and implement a process that meets all requirements for water quality sampling of public water systems.
-Water in all MNPS schools tested is safe and meets all guidelines standards for public water systems.
+MNPS knows continued testing and remediation is the right thing to do to provide the best water quality possible in schools.
+MNPS continues to work with Metro Water Services, Metro Public Health Department, the EPA, the Tennessee Department of Environment and Conservation and the third-party expert, ENSAFE, to develop and implement a process that meets all requirements for water quality sampling of public water systems.
+Water in all MNPS schools tested is safe and meets, and in most cases exceeds, all guidelines standards for public water systems.

-There is no federal law requiring testing of drinking water in schools and childcare facilities; however, EPA has developed a guidance manual to assist schools with lead in drinking water prevention programs.
+There is no federal law requiring testing of drinking water in schools and childcare facilities — only recently Tennessee State law; however, EPA has developed a guidance manual to assist schools with lead in drinking water prevention programs.
 Click here to see the manual.

 EPA Validates Metro Schools' LEad Testing Protocol